rotbau/nsx-t-docs/Step 4: NSX Edge Transport Node.md

   * **Name:** edge-uplink-profile
   * **Teaming Policy:** Failover
   * **Active Uplinks:** Type in name (uplink-1)
-  * **Transport VLAN:** 0 (on my switch the transport vlan is native on the port this pnic is connected to.
-Vlan will vary depending on topology)
+  * **Transport VLAN:** 0 (because VM Nics are created to port groups with VLANs already configured this can be left at 0)
   * **MTU:** 1600

 NSX-T 2.3 Ref: